ora0600/confluent-operator2GKE/terraform/aws/README.md

 # destroy the EKS Cluster
 terraform destroy
 ```
+The volumes will not deleted by terraform destroy.
+So, please delete all dynamic PVC volumes in AWS console.

 HINT:
 * Double check in AWS Cloud Console if everything is destroyed:
-  Kubernetes Engine, Compute Engine and under Compute Engine please check also Disks and Instance Groups.
+  Kubernetes Engine, Nodepool and under Compute Engine please check also Volumes, VPC and Internet Gateway.
 Also Loadbalancers from the Hands-on.
 * It seems to be that the ssd Disk from Confluent will not be deleted, so please delete manually in your AWS console UI.
 * If the destroy takes more than 10 minutes then terraform is throwing an error.
   Then you have to destory manually via AWS Cloud Console.